 You can purchase tickets at the station or online (check the links above).
 The schedules are generally reliable.

 Taxis are also widely available.
-Make sure to agree on a price before getting in the taxi to avoid any surprises.
+Make sure to agree on a price before getting in the taxi to avoid surprises.

 For medical assistance, most towns and cities have hospitals and medical clinics.